 When the rover approached the surface, it made a soft landing with a parachute and determined the landing site using a laser-guided system.
 These may seem like simple things, but due to the distance between Mars and Earth, the descent process cannot be controlled in real-time.
 In other words, this process is almost completely autonomous, and there is a very high chance that something will go wrong.
 And if something goes wrong, it’s impossible to intervene: all that effort and time is wasted.

 Fortunately, there were no problems, and Zhurong successfully landed.
-Its landing site is just a few hundred kilometres from Curiosity, the NASA rover.
+Its landing site is just a few hundred kilometers from Curiosity, the NASA rover.
 The Tianwen-1 rocket continues to orbit.
 In this context, it should be noted that the orbit of Mars is quite crowded these days, as United Arab Emirates’ Hope rocket is currently orbiting Mars.
 The area where Zhurong landed is called Utopia Planitia, and it’s almost in the same place as NASA’s Viking 2 mission.
 The rover will stay on the planet for 90 Mars days (93 Earth days) and conduct various surveys.
 The Utopia Planitia region is believed to contain large amounts of ice water underground.

 The Zhurong is a six-wheeled rover and is very similar in appearance to the NASA Opportunity rover.
 Among the features are two panoramic cameras, a radar that penetrates the ground, and a magnetic field detector.
 It also has a laser it can use to study rock compositions and meteorological instruments to assess weather conditions.
 Tianwen-1 will act as an intermediary station that will remain in orbit while Zhurong hovers on the surface.

 The Success of the Chinese Space Program